-The chocolate can be melted in a tablespoon of black coffee rather than water.
+The chocolate for this chocolate mousse recipe can be melted in a tablespoon of black coffee rather than water.
 A tablespoon of rum added instead will do no harm.–Elizabeth David

 LC Instant Gratification Note

 Behold, this chocolate mousse recipe is a seemingly sophisticated dessert that comes together in minutes from just two pantry staples.
 Right?!
 You may wish to stash this little number in your apron pocket for those all-too-frequent occasions that require a chocolate fix, whether fancy or just fancy free.
 While the appeal of this chocolate mousse is quite current, bear in mind, the recipe itself may seem somewhat dated, melting the chocolate on the stovetop rather than in the microwave and omitting sugar so as to err on the bitter edge.
 We’re of the opinion that, like wrinkles and other eccentricities born of a long life well lived, these charming traits add character.
 We think Elizabeth David would agree.

 Raw Egg Reminder Note: Hey, in case you hadn’t noticed, this recipe contains raw egg.
 Please be mindful if making it for anyone for whom this is a potential no-no.

 - Quick Glance